HL7/phenomics-exchange-ig/README.md

 # IG builds

+The HL7 builds, by branch, can be [found here](https://build.fhir.org/ig/HL7/phenomics-exchange-ig/branches/)

 The IG can be built locally with the `build.sh` script as described above.

 The GitHub Actions based build works as follows: